fcustodio90/OvertimeApp/README.md

 - X Bootstrap -> formatting
 - Icons from Font Awesome
-- Update the styles for forms
+- X Update the styles for forms

 ## Refactor TODOS: